Re-Volt/re-volt-addon/README.md

 Then activate the add-on in the Blender preferences (`CTRL` `ALT` `U`), open the _Add-Ons_ tab and search for Re-Volt.
 Check the checkbox in the top left.
 Optionally, click _Save User Settings_ in the bottom left.

+## Documentation
+The documentation can be foud [here](https://github.com/Yethiel/re-volt-addon/wiki).

 ## Known Issues
 * UV Unwrap reset is broken due to a [Blender Bug](https://developer.blender.org/T52723)